Pompeo begins North Korea trip to firm up denuclearization plans

 "I know some individuals have given timelines; we're not going to provide a timeline," Nauert said Tuesday.
 "A lot of work is left to be done.
 Certainly, we go in eyes wide open, with a very clear view of these conversations."

-Gordon Chang, author of "Nuclear showdown, North Korea takes on the world," told MSNBC's Steve Kornacki that success for Pompeo would be receiving a document outlining the complete denuclearization of the Korean peninsula.
+Gordon G. Chang, author of "Nuclear Showdown, North Korea Takes on the World," told MSNBC's Steve Kornacki last week that success for Pompeo would be receiving a document outlining the complete denuclearization of the Korean Peninsula.

-"Anything short of that is basically, I think, essentially the North Koreans just sort of trying to drag this process out," Chang said last week.
+"Anything short of that is basically, I think, essentially the North Koreans just sort of trying to drag this process out," Chang said.

 Former U.S. ambassador to North Korea, Christopher Hill, said Pompeo bringing home such document would be more than success.